Dear reader of ADxS.org, please excuse the disruption.

 2.1.
 ADHD subtypes as BIS/BAS/FFFS types

-We understand the ADHD-HI subtype to be an ADHD sufferer who responds to stress with action and extroversion (fight, BAS, extroverted), while the ADHD-I subtype is an ADHD sufferer who responds to stress by fleeing or playing dead (flight/freeze, introverted).
+We understand the ADHD-HI subtype to be an ADHD person with ADHD who responds to stress with action and extroversion (fight, BAS, extroverted), while the ADHD-I subtype is an ADHD person with ADHD who responds to stress by fleeing or playing dead (flight/freeze, introverted).
 Research confirms that the personal tendency to act out stress through externalizing reactions correlates with high BAS, while the personal tendency to internalize stress correlates with high flight/freeze.
 (According to the definition of the “old” RST by Gray before 2000, this would still be the BIS).2.

 Several years after the first thoughts on this side about a connection between the BIS/BAS system and the ADHD subtypes, we came across a meta-analysis on cortisol and ADHD that had already discussed this idea.3